Rock3Yu/CS324_DL/assignment1/Report/report.md

 ​	**\[TRAINING PROCESS\]** (stochastic)

-1. shuffle the input data
-2. batch size from 1 to specific integer (e.g. 20, 50)
-3. update after each batch
+​	Most parts of training process of stochastic is similar to batch way.
+However, stochastic way will firstly shuffle the order of input data, which will guarantee the robust of model while the distribution of input is same.
+What is more, stochastic way could change batch size from 1 to any specific integer (here, I use 1, 10, 25 to accomplish my experiments).
+After each batch, the weights of model will update immediately.

+​	To gain a better performance, I manually set a checker rule of update: If the prediction of a batch fully match the rule label, not weight update will conduct.
+In another word, weights will only update in the case of wrong prediction.

 ### 2.4 Experiments and analysis

-* All the results of [batch_size = 1, 20, 50] are same to Part 2 (batch way). *More figures could be found at **Appendix***.
-* Although the gradients of each sample in Stochastic training may have large variance, the average direction of these gradients is usually consistent.
-* The distribution of the training data is the same, so the results are similar.
-* Only when [batch_size = 1], The model is not very stable.
-However, the result is accecptable
+**Experiments Setting**

+​	I conduct three rounds of experiment.
+All of them used stochastic way to train and update weight.
+The batch sizes of them are 1, 10, 25, respectively.

+**Plots**

+​	could be found at Appendix.

+**Analysis**

+1. **Training speed**: Smaller batch size (e.g. 1) could cause a slower training speed as the serial computation does not make full use of computer resources.
+2. **Convergence**: All is well.
+3. **Accuracy**: The accuracy curves show that both of them achieved better regression performances compared to batch way.
+For most cases, stochastic way could have a >95% accuracy in both training and testing set.
+4. **Loss**: The loss values of the three settings are steadily decreasing, and the batch_size=1 case is decreasing slowly.
+In the final loss value comparison, the batch_size=1 case is 543.0, and the batch_size=10 case is >250.0, batch_size=25 is about 75.0, which indicates that appropriately adjusting batch_size is more conducive to the reduction of loss.
+5. **Summary**: The model could stably achieve a good performance in stochastic way.